-A very common ligament injured during a wrist sprain is the scapholunate ligament.
+A ligament is a thick band of tissue that connects two bones.
+There are many ligaments in the wrist.
+When a ligament is injured, this is referred to as a sprain.
+A very common ligament injured in a sprained wrist is the scapholunate ligament.
 This ligament is in the middle of the wrist between the scaphoid and lunate bones (Figure 1).
-It is an important structure in the middle of the wrist and is critical for painless and full wrist motion.
-When it is injured, the scapholunate ligament can be just stretched, causing instability, or you may be suffering from a completely torn ligament.
+It is an important structure for painless and full wrist motion.
+There are different degrees of injury to the scapholunate ligament, varying from stretching to a torn ligament.
+Any injury can cause the wrist to be unstable and painful.

-A diagnosis of scapholunate instability may be difficult to make.
+The diagnosis of a scapholunate ligament injury may be difficult to make.
 Your doctor will examine your wrist to see where it hurts and to check how it moves.
-X-rays are often used to help understand your wrist pain.
 Your surgeon may compare the injured wrist with the uninjured wrist.
-When the ligament is torn, it no longer holds two carpal bones (the scaphoid and the lunate) together, allowing a gap to form between them (Figure 2), and the bones move separately from one another.
-MRI can also aid in diagnosis of these injuries.
-If left untreated, ligament tears typically lead to arthritis over time.

-© 2019 American Society for Surgery of the Hand
+© 2020 American Society for Surgery of the Hand

 This content is written, edited and updated by hand surgeon members of the American Society for Surgery of the Hand.
 Find a hand surgeon near you.